Stereo miking techniques for capturing a tricky instrument

 Spaced pair omnidirectional

 You usually need a really good sounding room to get away with spaced omnis, but given that, the sound can be exceptional.
 As you are recording a solo instrument, you do not need wide spacing between the microphones; eighteen inches or so should work just fine.
 Distance from the microphones to the instrument will vary, depending on room size and acoustics.
 For a fairly intimate sound, you might try starting at about three feet back.
 Larger rooms may allow more distance.
 Experiment.

 One thing to avoid is microphones with a pronounced high frequency peak.
 Good classical guitarists do not like hearing a lot of string and finger noise on playback, and hyped high frequencies will emphasize those noises.
-Good omni condensers with extended, flat high end response are available from Earthworks, Schoeps, and Sennheiser, to name just a few likely contenders.
+Good omni condensers with extended, flat high end response are available from a number of manufacturers.

 Another consideration is floor bounce.
 With conventional microphones mounted on stands, sound bouncing from the floor will interact with the direct sound arrival, producing a comb filter effect.
 Audibility of the effect will depend on timing, which varies with microphone and sound source position, and the floor material (reflective or absorbent).
 Here is where minor adjustments in microphone position can make a surprising amount of difference.

 One way of avoiding floor bounce problems altogether is to place the microphones on the floor.
 This can be done with conventional microphones (placing them on a foam pad can help avoid picking up floor vibrations), but is better done with microphones designed for the purpose.
 These so-called boundary mics use a a small-diaphragm omnidirectional mic element facing a mounting plate at a very small distance—a small fraction of an inch.
 When the mounting plate is placed on the floor, the mic element is said to be in the pressure zone of the floor, and achieves a uniform hemispherical response above the floor.